-When it comes to specifications, Apple is taking a no-holds barred approach, cramming some seriously formidable hardware into the body of the new Mac Pro 2019.
+When it comes to specifications, Apple isn’t pulling any punches, cramming some seriously formidable hardware into the body of the new Mac Pro 2019.

-The base model comes with a new 8-core Intel Xeon processor, which should give plenty of oomph for multitasking.
-The Xeon line of CPUs are designed for professional workstations – and, this can be configured to a Xeon processor with an astounding 28 cores.
+The base model packs a new 8-core Intel Xeon processor, giving you a lot of horsepower for multitasking.
+The Xeon line of CPUs are created for professional workstations – and, this can be configured up to a Xeon processor with an astonishing 28 cores.

-The more cores, the better it can handle multiple tasks at once – so the processor powering the new Mac Pro will undoubtedly handle even the most strenuous creative tasks without breaking a sweat.
+The more cores, the better it can handle multiple tasks at once – so the processor powering the new Mac Pro will undoubtedly tackle even the most exacting creative tasks without breaking a sweat.

-These GPUs are fitted into the Apple MPX Module, which easily slots into the Mac Pro, offering quiet operation while being kept cool by the Mac Pro’s own cooling system.
+These GPUs are fitted into the Apple MPX Module, which easily slot into the Mac Pro, offering quiet operation while being kept cool by the Mac Pro’s own cooling system.

 Impressively, the Mac Pro 2019 can have two MPX Modules installed at once.
-That means that if you have the need – and the budget – you can install two Vega II Duos for an insane 128GB of video memory and 56 teraflops of graphics performance.
+This means that if you have the need – and the budget – you can have two Vega II Duos installed for an insane 128GB of video memory and 56 teraflops of graphics performance.

-All this output requires a lot of power, which is why there's a 1.4kW power supply chucking the electricity into the machine.
-However, the sound is pretty cool despite the fans inside, and when seeing it running at full power, we didn't feel a huge amount of heat emanating from the rear, nor heard anything like a light aircraft trying to take off.
+All this output requires a lot of power, which is why there's a 1.4kW power supply powering the machine.
+However, the noise is pretty low despite the fans inside, and when seeing it running at full power, we didn't feel a huge amount of heat emanating from the rear, nor heard anything like a light aircraft trying to take off.

-This kind of graphical grunt will crush most video encoding and rendering tasks – even at resolutions of 8K and above.
-While we’d love to imagine what the gaming performance of this level of firepower is like, this machine is going to be purely of interest to video professionals that need to render ultra-high resolution footage quickly.
+This kind of graphical grunt will destroy most video encoding and rendering tasks – even at resolutions of 8K and above.
+While we’d love to imagine what the gaming capability of this level of firepower is like, this machine is going to be purely of interest to video professionals that need to render ultra-high resolution footage quickly.

 Seeing it in real time, you could see and feel the raw power of the rendering capabilities of the Mac Pro 2019.
-3D imagery could be manipulated in real time with multiple shading and lighting changes, meaning the need to send things off to a rendering farm won't be necessary for many tasks in the future.
+3D imagery could be manipulated in real time with multiple shading and lighting changes, meaning the need to ship projects off to a rendering farm won't be necessary for many tasks in the future.

-One creative artist estimated the raw power of the extra cores gave him around four times the performance as previously, meaning he had far more time to allot to his artwork and creative process rather than waiting around to see if the images and videos had shown as intended.
+One creative artist estimated the raw power of the extra cores gave him around four times the performance previously available, meaning he had far more time to allot to his artwork and creative process rather than standing around to see if the images and videos had shown as intended.

-Being able to manipulate 8K streams so flawlessly was impressive - an engineer we spoke to claimed that using the Mac Pro 2019 was akin to when '1080p was finally able to be used properly,’ meaning that the speed of manipulation was finally able to be used properly.
+Being able to manipulate 8K streams so flawlessly is more than impressive - an engineer we spoke to claimed that using the Mac Pro 2019 was akin to when '1080p was finally able to be used properly,’ meaning that the speed of manipulation was finally able to be used properly.

 Memory-wise, the Mac Pro 2019 supports six-channel memory and comes with 12 slots, which allows you to install up to 1.5TB of RAM.

-In a demonstration, this allowed a full orchestra-worth of instruments to be rendered within that RAM space, meaning that a rack of PCs can now be replaced by a single Mac Pro unit, with the output slickly creating right in front of our eyes.
+In a demonstration, this allowed a full orchestra-worth of instruments to be rendered within that RAM space, which means that a rack of PCs can now be replaced by a single Mac Pro unit, with the output slickly creating right in front of our eyes.

-Even at the entry level with a 8-core Intel Xeon processor with a max turbo boost of 4.0GHz and 32GB of ECC RAM, you shouldn't run into many problems.
+Even at the entry level with a 8-core Intel Xeon processor with a max turbo boost of 4.0GHz and 32GB of ECC RAM, you should be able to handle most situations.
 The Mac Pro 2019 is definitely not meant for everyday computing, not that most users would feel comfortable paying such a high price.

-The entry model Mac Pro comes with a 256GB SSD, which is the only part of the specifications that seems a bit reserved since that doesn't offer much storage space these days.
+The entry model Mac Pro comes with a 256GB SSD, which is the only part of the specifications that seems a bit constrained since that doesn't offer much storage space these days.

-However, you'll be able to upgrade it with up to a 4TB drive.
-That's a huge SSD and will be a major bonus to any video editors out there.
-Unfortunately, you will be expecting to pay at least $2,000 (about £1,580, AU$2,900) more to upgrade to such a capacious drive.
-The good news is, most creative professionals have their own, more powerful external SSD drives anyway, so having a smaller storage space isn’t as big of a deal.
+However, you'll have the option to upgrade it with up to a 4TB drive.
+That's a gigantic SSD and will be a major bonus to any video editors considering this machine.
+Unfortunately, you will be expected to pay at least $2,000 (about £1,580, AU$2,900) more to upgrade to such an enormous drive.
+On the upside, most creative professionals have their own, more powerful external SSD drives anyway, so a smaller storage space isn’t really a dealbreaker.

-The fact that the new Mac Pro 2019 offers such high expansion possibilities is note-worthy, however.
-This desktop system features eight PCIe expansion slots, so you can keep the Mac Pro current with the latest hardware.
-This is backed up by the new Apple Afterburner accelerator card, which allows users to playback multiple 8K RAW video streams.
-This should be especially useful for video editors that shoot in very high resolutions.
+The fact that the new Mac Pro 2019 offers such high expansion possibilities is noteworthy, however.
+This desktop system boasts eight PCIe expansion slots, so you can keep the Mac Pro current with the latest hardware for the foreseeable future.
+This is backed up by the new Apple Afterburner accelerator card, which lets users play back multiple 8K RAW video streams.
+This should be especially handy for video editors that shoot in very high resolutions.

-You'll be able to upgrade the RAM too.
-Even if you just pick up the 32GB model (which is expensive enough already), the new Mac Pro features 12 physical DIMM slots, so you can upgrade your system memory when the need arises.
+You'll be able to upgrade the RAM as well.
+Even if you only pick up the 32GB model (which is expensive enough as it is), the new Mac Pro features 12 physical DIMM slots, so you can upgrade your system memory as your needs change.

 Apple will facilitate new graphics cards with its new MPX module, a PCIe expansion card that not only allows you to slot in more powerful graphics cards, but will also feature native Thunderbolt integration and 500W of power.
 You can have two of these cards in the Mac Pro, allowing you to use two Radeon Pro Vega II GPUs at once.

 The best part?
-Getting access to the innards of the new Mac Pro 2019 should be remarkably easy, thanks to the chassis design.
+Getting access to the innards of the new Mac Pro 2019 is remarkably easy, thanks to the unique chassis design.
 The outer aluminum housing is also designed for easy expansion, as it lifts off in one motion, granting easy access to the entire system.

-These specs certainly sound impressive on paper (if, perhaps, a little overkill for most people), and we look forward to seeing how the Mac Pro 2019 really performs in a full review.
+These specs certainly sound impressive on paper (if, perhaps, a little overkill for most people), and we cannot wait to see how the Mac Pro 2019 really performs in a full review.